vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 and fallback to the base instrument.
 The full build and all 17 CTest targets pass without warnings.

+### Share synth artifact preparation and borrow standalone banks

+Use one synth artifact wrapper for SF2 and DLS.
+Assemble export inputs directly there and derive filename/media type from the selected format for both success and failure, removing the extra input adapter and duplicated export wrappers.
+Standalone export borrows the immutable bank from its snapshot instead of copying every instrument, region, and local sample before read-only export.
+This removes 26 production lines.
+The full build and all 17 CTest targets pass without warnings, including standalone, collection-bound, selection, failure, modulation-policy, and playback preparation coverage.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,